Overview

 Personal Representative.
 This term includes:

-- Successor personal representative,
+- Successor personal representative

-- Special personal representative,
+- Special personal representative

-- Executor,
+- Executor

-- Special administrator.
+- Special administrator, and

 For appointments after March 31, 2012, the terms executor and administrator were replaced with personal representative.
 "General personal representative" excludes special personal representative.